Journey's End: Legacy

 Other plays of the period dealing with the war tended to be judged by the standard of Journey's End.
 The play and its characters also influenced other writers.
 In 1930, Noël Coward briefly played the role of Stanhope while on tour in the Far East.
 He did not consider his performance successful, writing afterwards that his audience "politely watched me take a fine part in a fine play and throw it into the alley."
 However, he was "strongly affected by the poignancy of the play itself", and was inspired to write Post-Mortem, his own "angry little vilification of war", shortly afterwards.

-An alternate-timeline version of Raleigh appears in the 1995 novel The Bloody Red Baron by Kim Newman.
+An alternative-timeline version of Raleigh appears in the 1995 novel The Bloody Red Baron by Kim Newman.
 The final series of the British comedy programme Blackadder (Blackadder Goes Forth) focuses on the same theme and setting, sometimes with heavy parallels.
 In Withnail & I the out-of-work actor Marwood (played by Paul McGann) is seen reading a copy of the play in the holiday cottage and goes on to win a role in a touring production by the close of the film.

-The play is part of the British GCSE English literature qualification that is studied and tested in secondary schools Specifically the Cambridge IGCSE and Pearson Edexcel IGCSE specification for English.
+The play is part of the British GCSE English literature qualification that is studied and tested in secondary schools, specifically the Cambridge IGCSE and Pearson Edexcel IGCSE specifications for English.